The process of preparing a book for publication generally involves three phases:

 This step looks at the writing in more detail.
 It basically looks at the 'nuts and bolts' of the text.

-This step takes more time than the others, but is crucial in making your book successful.
+This step takes more time than the others which is why it tends to be more expensive, but is crucial in making your book successful.

 This is the final stage in preparing your book.
-The PROOFREAD involves making a final check of the text in minute detail.
-The spelling, grammar, punctuation, formatting and layout will all be scrutinised again at at this point.
-This stage is generally about checking that all the decisions made in Step 2 have been carried out, rather than making further decisions.
+Proofreading is the process of making a final check of the text - in detail.
+The spelling, grammar, punctuation, formatting and layout will all be scrutinised again at this point.
+This stage is generally about checking that all the decisions made in the copy edit have been carried out, rather than making further decisions.

-At the end of this process, your book is ready to present to a publisher or to move on towards self-publishing.
+At the end of this process, your book should be ready to present to a publisher or to move on towards self-publishing.